 - Ensure that your property is identifiable.
-Make a note of any serial numbers on equipment and mark each item – covertly and more obviously – with identifiable information, such as a post code, date of birth, or name.
-Keep a note.
+Make a note of any serial numbers on equipment and mark each item – covertly and more obviously – with identifiable information, such as a postcode, date of birth, or name.

 - Take photographs.

-The longer you go without making a claim, the cheaper your policy.
+The longer you go without making a claim, the higher the premium discount you accrue.
 With our boat insurance, you can build a discount of up to 25%.

 Boat insurance is essential to give you peace of mind while you enjoy the tranquillity of Britain’s waterways.